JuliaAlgebra/DynamicPolynomials.jl/README.md

 julia> p(x => A * vec(x))  # corresponds to dot(A*x, A*x), need vec to convert the tuple to a vector
 14x₁² + 64x₁x₂ + 100x₁x₃ + 77x₂² + 244x₂x₃ + 194x₃²
 ```
-Note that, when doing substitution, it is required to give the `PolyVar` ordering that is meant.
+Note that, when doing substitution, it is required to give the `Variable` ordering that is meant.
-Indeed, the ordering between the `PolyVar` is not alphabetical but rather by order of creation
+Indeed, the ordering between the `Variable` is not alphabetical but rather by order of creation
 which can be undeterministic with parallel computing.
 Therefore, this order cannot be used for substitution, even as a default (see [here](https://github.com/JuliaAlgebra/MultivariatePolynomials.jl/issues/3) for a discussion about this).